Switzerland–European Union relations: Treaties

 The Bilateral I agreements are expressed to be mutually dependent.
 If any one of them is denounced or not renewed, they all cease to apply.
 According to the preamble of the EU decision ratifying the agreements:

 This is referred to as the "guillotine clause".
 While the bilateral approach theoretically safeguards the right to refuse the application of new EU rules to Switzerland, in practice the scope to do so is limited by the clause.
 The agreement on the European Economic Area contains a similar clause.

+Bilateral agreements are managed by joint Swiss-EU committees.
+They are responsible for ensuring that the agreements run smoothly, adapting them where possible, exchanging information and discussing any disputes.
+Twenty-one such committees existed in September 2021.
+This system is criticized by the European Union, which finds it too complex.

 Before 2014, the bilateral approach, as it is called in Switzerland, was consistently supported by the Swiss people in referendums.
-It allows the Swiss to keep a sense of sovereignty, due to arrangements when changes in EU law will only apply after the EU–Swiss Joint Committee' decides so in consensus.
+It allows the Swiss to keep a sense of sovereignty, due to arrangements when changes in EU law will only apply after the EU–Swiss Joint Committee decides so in consensus.
 It also limits the EU influence to the ten areas, where the EEA includes more areas, with more exceptions than the EEA has.

 From the perspective of the EU, the treaties contain largely the same content as the EEA treaties, making Switzerland a virtual member of the EEA.
 Most EU law applies universally throughout the EU, the EEA and Switzerland, providing most of the conditions of the free movement of people, goods, services and capital that apply to the member states.
 Switzerland pays into the EU budget.
 Switzerland has extended the bilateral treaties to new EU member states; each extension required the approval of Swiss voters in a referendum.